-What are the minimum requirements to come dive the Quarry?
+What are the minimum requirements to dive at Kraken Springs?

 All divers must be either a certified open water diver with proof from a major certification agency (PADI, SDI, SSI, NAUI, etc) for photocopy on site OR be with an active certified instructor with current professional insurance diving under his instruction.
 Lack of certification card on site or, for instructors, lack of certification card and professional insurance will result being denied access to the quarry.
 Minors require legal parent or guardian signature or entry will not be allowed.